OldManUmby/Sundered-Shadows/Manuscript/30-Gameplay.md

 <!--Add Types of Actions here -->

 Anytime a character is challenged, attempts something new, or the outcome is in question, and a degree of success or failure must be ascertained, the gamemaster will request an Action Check.
-This check will be compared against a Difficulty Class to resolve the outcome.
+This check is rolled by the player and will be compared against a Difficulty Class to resolve the outcome.

 ### Difficulty Class

 The gamemaster determines the Difficulty Class (DC) for unopposed actions, starting with the DC table below.
-The DC may fall or rise per the gamemaster.
+The DC may fall or rise per the gamemaster's keen understanding of the situation.

 | Difficulty | Easy | Moderate | Difficult | Extreme |
 | :--------: | :--: | :------: | :-------: | :-----: |